 Rows per parent mode: the data generation inner flow is called 2 times (there are 2 parent activities) - each call is set with a different parent activity ID and it generates 3 cases on each call.

-Handle all parents rows mode: the data generation inner flow is called once for the customer and generates 6 case records (2*3) for the customer: 3 case records for each parent activity ID.
+Handle all parent rows mode: the data generation inner flow is called once for the customer and generates 6 case records (2*3) for the customer: 3 case records for each parent activity ID.

-Starting from V7.1, Fabric separates the data generation (manufacturing) of synthetic data from the hashing and caching capabilities.
-The data generation Actors can be used to either generate synthetic entities or mask sensitive data.
-Broadway provides various data generation Actors under the generators category to generate a random synthetic value.
-For example: RandomString, RandomNumber, Sequence…
+Starting from V7.1, Fabric separates the data generation of the masked value from the hashing and caching parts.
+Data generation Actors can be used to either generate synthetic entities (rule-based generation) or mask sensitive data.
+Broadway provides various built-in data generation Actors (under the generators category) - e.g., RandomString, RandomNumber, Sequence - to generate a random synthetic values.

-A data generator Actor can be executed by either the Broadway flow ('as is') for generating new data or the Masking Actor for caching the generated data.
+A data generator Actor can be either executed by the Broadway flow ('as is') for generating new data, invoked by the Masking Actor for caching the generated data or activated by the Catalog masking mechanism.

 This Actor generates a random string that matches the input regular expression.